 This form is MANDATORY in order to begin your college experience – but DOES NOT have to be turned to complete orientation.

 This form should be as completed as soon possible.
-This information is necessary as it helps us to accurately treat students and immunization records are required by law.
+This information is necessary since immunization records are required by law and it helps us to accurately treat our students.

 View a letter from Director of Counseling & Student Disability Services which provides information about Counseling Services and Disability Support Services at Hiram College.
 The Disability Self-Disclosure Form is your way of letting us know any special needs you have that may affect your success at college.